Weefle/GameStack/README.md

 The latter is the core of the infrastructure, it is going to make more or less important decisions (thanks to some algorithms) like when a new server needs to be purchased, for instance.

 As I already said, everything is configurable.
-So you can modify parameters as you like in the server.properties file.
+So you can modify parameters as you like in the gamestack.properties file.
 (This one contains server's configuration but also the whole network's one.)

 Français — Un schéma en version PDF est disponible, il résumé globalement le fonctionnement de GameStack : http://bit.ly/29BmB4X